MicrosoftDocs/office-docs-powershell/README.md

 1. Open your browser, log in to GitHub, and then navigate to https://github.com/microsoftdocs/office-docs-powershell
 2. Browse to the file you want to edit.
 In this example, we will edit https://github.com/MicrosoftDocs/office-docs-powershell/blob/master/teams/teams-ps/teams/New-Team.md and add a link in the Related Links section.
-3. Click the Edit icon which looks like a pencil in the upper right corner.
+3. Click the Edit icon which looks like a pencil in the upper right corner. <br/>
 ![Image of Edit button on Github](images/edit_icon.png)

 4. Your browser will then open the file in an edit window.
 We want to add a link.
-So we scroll down to the Related Links section and add the link in the correct format.
+So we scroll down to the Related Links section and add the link in the correct format.<br/>
 ![Image of Edit button on Github](images/add_related_link.png)

 **Note** Since you are likely not a maintainer of the Git repository, GitHub will automatically 'Fork' the project into your personal GitHub account.
 A fork is just an exact copy of the repository in your own account so that you have total access to make edits.
 You are now 'editing' a copy of the project in your own GitHub account.
-You can always find it again by looking at your GitHub Repositories in your GitHub Profile (drop-down from your name in the top right).
+You can always find it again by looking at your GitHub Repositories in your GitHub Profile (drop-down from your name in the top right).<br/>
 ![Image of Automatic Fork message on Github](images/auto_fork.png)

 5. You can click the Preview changes link to see what the changes will look like.